leekgroup/ballgown_code/simulations/README.md

 We simulated reads from human chromosome 22, Ensembl version 74.
 All transcripts can be downloaded [from this link](ftp://ftp.ensembl.org/pub/release-74/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh37.74.cdna.all.fa.gz).
 Download this file, un-tar, and un-zip it, then run `get_chr22.R` to subset to chromsome 22.
 This produces `ensembl_chr22.fa`.

 #### (2) get annotation files
 We used Illumina's iGenomes annotation files, available at [this link](http://tophat.cbcb.umd.edu/igenomes.shtml).
-Specifically, we used the [Ensembl annotation](ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/Homo_sapiens/Ensembl/GRCh37/Homo_sapiens_Ensembl_GRCh37.tar.gz).
+Specifically, we used the Ensembl annotation (first link on the page).
 The `genes.gtf` file (located in the `Annotation/Genes` subfolder) was cleaned with the `clean_genes.R` script to produce our annotation file, `genes-clean.gtf`.
 This gtf file contains only chromosomes 1-22, X, and Y (the clean_genes script removes all others).

 `genes-clean.gtf` will soon be available [here]().